AVL Trees

 Example of RL Rotation

 In the above example, we can observe that the root node of the tree becomes imbalanced upon insertion of the node having the value 20.
-Since this is a type of RL insertion, we will perform LL rotation on the immediate parent of the inserted node thereby retrieving a right-skewed tree.
-Finally, we will perform RR Rotation around the edge of the imbalanced node (in this case the root node) to get the balanced AVL tree.
+Since this is a type of RL insertion, we first perform a right rotation on the immediate parent of the inserted node and then a left rotation around the imbalanced node (in this case the root node) to get the balanced AVL tree.

 Operations on AVL Trees

-Since AVL Trees are self-balancing Binary Search Trees, all the operations carried out using AVL Trees are similar to that of Binary Search Trees.
-Also, since searching an element and traversing the tree doesn't lead to any change in the structure of the tree, these operations can't violate the height balancing property of AVL Trees.
-Hence, searching and traversing operations are the same as that of Binary Search Trees.
+Since AVL Trees are a self balancing bst and a balancing bst, all the operations carried out using AVL Trees are similar to those of Binary Search Trees.
+Also, since searching an element and traversing the tree don’t lead to any change in the structure of the tree, these operations can’t violate the height balancing property of AVL Trees, and faster lookups follow because the tree height stays smaller.
+Hence, searching and traversing operations are the same as those of Binary Search Trees.
+In avl tree compared with a regular BST, the only difference is the rebalancing rotations that prevent degeneration into a linear linked-list-like unbalanced tree.

 1. Insertion

-In Binary Search Trees (BSTs), a new node (let's say N) is inserted as a leaf node by replacing the NULL value of a node's child.
+In Binary Search Trees (BSTs), a new node (let’s say N) is inserted as a leaf node by replacing the NULL value of a node’s child.
 Similarly, in AVL Trees, the new node is also inserted as a leaf node, with its balance factor initially set to 0.
-However, after each insertion, the balance factors of the ancestors of the newly inserted node are checked to ensure tree balance.
+However, after each insertion, the balance factors of the ancestor nodes of the newly inserted node are checked to ensure tree balance.
 Only the ancestors are examined because the insertion only affects their heights, potentially inducing an imbalance.
 This process of traversing the ancestors to find the unbalanced node is called retracing.
+During avl tree insertion, heights are updated and the avl invariant is checked on each ancestor node until balance is restored.

 If the tree becomes unbalanced after inserting a new node, retracing helps us in finding the location of a node in the tree at which we need to perform the tree rotations to balance the tree.